 We can consider apps as your allies in just about anything, especially if you’re an athlete.
-Whether you prefer to workout at home or go on a run, there is an app that can keep you company.
+Whether you prefer to workout at home, go on a run or simply betting online with the William Hill new customer offer, there is an app that can keep you company.
 Running apps track speed, distance, and even calories.
 Many additional features make running apps a must-to for every active runner.
 Consider downloading some of them to help guide you and keep you motivated.

 One of the first apps for runners on the market, Runkeeper, is still a favorite.
 It is free for both Android and iOS users, and it uses its GPS to track your movement.
 It also records your pace and distance, burned calories, and more that you can check in your saved history.
 Runkeeper has a variety of training routes you can download and follow.
 However, you can also make your routes and go freeform.
 The app will remind you when you need to train and is also compatible with other devices such as Apple Watch or Android wear devices.

 On Map My Run, you can choose the type of running activity you’re participating in.
 That’s a great option to analyze your performance in detail — whether you’re training for a marathon, exercising on a treadmill, or jogging with your dog.
 Map My Run has all the necessary features like pace and distance tracking with time, calories burned, and GPS to track your running paths.
 Additionally, it connects to many other devices, such as running shoes and Android Wear support.
 You can download it on both Android and iOS devices.

 Adidas Running is one of the more diverse apps on the market.
 It offers a lot of features on its free version and much more on its premium version — both for Android and iOS users.
 Aside from the distance and pace tracking with time, it can connect with Google Earth to provide a more detailed mapping.
 Adidas Running has a personalized voice coach to motivate you, and it can connect to your Spotify account for smooth streaming.
 You can also customize your dashboard and see only the features that you need while running.